manuelmsperanza/DBCorner/README.md

 The Action run during the release phase of package (or you can run it manually).
 Leave only the latest package version into the repository.
 Create the .github/workflows/cleanupPackages.yml file.

-> Remember to add every new package into the step section (either the root pom package)